JHU-PL-Lab/www-fpse/assignments/mini-project.md

 #### Web-based

 * Since web-based applications may have delayed response or may fail, you should use the `Async` library for any web client or server app.
+  - See the [async lecture notes](../lazy-async.html#async) and [Real World OCaml Chapter 15](https://dev.realworldocaml.org/concurrent-programming.html) for more information on using `Async`.
 * We recommend the simple [`Cohttp_async`](https://github.com/mirage/ocaml-cohttp) for both web client (API reading / crawling) and server applications.
 * See [Real World OCaml Chapter 15](https://dev.realworldocaml.org/concurrent-programming.html#scrollNav-3) for an example of how to perform http requests with `Cohttp_async`.
 * `Cohttp` also supports lightweight web server development.
 See the [tutorial](https://github.com/mirage/ocaml-cohttp#basic-server-tutorial) in the `Cohttp` documentation.
+(This tutorial uses the `lwt` bindings, it will need some minor modification to use `async`)
 * Write a browser app in OCaml, and compile it to JavaScript to run in the browser via [`js_of_ocaml`](https://ocsigen.org/js_of_ocaml/3.7.0/manual/overview).

 #### Persistence